Asia’s Best City for Food

 It’s all about food courts, street vendors and hawker stalls in Malaysia’s capital-of-food, where influences from Malay, Chinese and Indian cuisines manifest in myriad dishes and flavours.

-Some of the world’s great celebrity chefs have put their names to restaurants in Macau’s resorts, while elsewhere a wealth of eateries serve authentic Macanese and Portuguese delights – it has the best of both worlds.
+Some of the world’s great celebrity chefs have put their names to restaurants in Macao’s resorts, while elsewhere a wealth of eateries serve authentic Macanese and Portuguese delights – it has the best of both worlds.

 Vietnam’s capital is a street food mecca.
 Everywhere you look hawkers and street-side stalls abound, each one offering another Vietnamese delight.
 Hanoi’s most famous dish – cha ca –has an entire street of restaurants dedicated to it.